My PRK Experience

 Week 16: Vision is still fluctuating.
-Right eye is really good shape.
+The right eye is in really good shape.
 Very crisp.
-Left eye seems to be still improving albeit very slowly.
+The left eye seems to be still improving albeit very slowly.
 It’s really hard to tell.
 I have an appointment next week.
 A really weird thing.
-I have a hard time with some words (fonts, colors etc matter) even as close as a foot or two away.
-However, I can sometimes (from my living room) read the license plate on my neighbors car across the street.
+I have a hard time with some words (fonts, colors, etc matter) even as close as a foot or two away.
+However, I can sometimes (from my living room) read the license plate on my neighbor's car across the street.
 Makes no sense.
 Another thing, I still have some starbursts and halos at night, so healing must still be going.

 This is such a long process……….

 Month 4: Going to move to monthly updates (will additions for dr. visits).
-As this point, I’m at 4 months post PRK.
-Yesterday, I had a check up.
-Here’s the details:
+At this point, I’m at 4 months post-PRK.
+Yesterday, I had a check-up.
+Here are the details:

 Did several scans and tests.
 Doc walked me through them.

 The manual eye, the “which is better 1 or 2” test was great for the right eye but we’re still struggling a bit to get a solid preference on the left eye.

 In the scans, the topo is looking good, but the left eye still has some “remodeling” which the doc uses to describe the healing of the epithelial.
 Errors across the board have improved if even slightly.